canonical/operator/HACKING.md

    link to the full changelog.
 8. Change [version.py][ops/version.py]'s `version` to the
    [appropriate string](https://semver.org/).
-9. Update the pinned charm versions in [*-charm-tests.yaml](.github/workflows/) to the latest version of the charm's default branch.
-If they fail in the PR, bump them back to the previous pin (and push on the charm team to get it fixed).
+9. Check if there's an `chore: update charm pins` auto-generated PR in the queue.
+If it looks good, merge it and check that tests still pass.
+If needed, you can trigger a new run of the `Update Charm Pins` manually to ensure that the latest `ops` code is tested in the PR context.
 10. Add, commit, and push, and open a PR to get the changelog and version bump into main (and get it merged).
 11. Back in the GitHub releases page, tweak the release notes - for example,